Seller Economies of Scale

 So, with inventory expansion, necessary, non-production investments (NNIs) ultimately increase.
 NNIs are investments needed for business operations but not involved in making more products, unlike production workers, production equipment and machinery, energy, and product materials.

-However, there are two main problems with NNIs that eventually make diseconomies of scale more likely.
+However, there are two main problems with NNIs that eventually make -SES more likely.

 First, they add a cost that doesn't also add to production.
-In that way, any economies of scale advantage that occurred during production is reduced a bit -- or negated in some cases -- when an NNI is added either by a producer or middleman.
-It's no different than if the producer had taken a costlier route for achieving economies of scale rather than the cheaper route that was chosen: they would have still obtained a lower per unit price than before, but not to the same extent they could have had.
-Along with diminishing returns, over time this creates a bigger risk of diseconomies of scale.
+In that way, any SES advantage that occurred during production is reduced a bit -- or negated in some cases -- when an NNI is added either by a producer or middleman.
+It's similar to, say, a business taking a costlier SES production route than a cheaper route they could have chosen: they would have still obtained a lower per unit price than before, but not to the same extent they could have had.
+Along with diminishing returns, over time NNIs create a bigger risk of -SES.

 Second is the issue of complexity.
 NNIs usually get more complex over time and their growing numbers also increase complexity.
 (So do production-related investments).
 Both of those lead to additional costs not present at a simpler level.
 As mentioned above, more or larger business locations or facilities eventually require additional layers of management.
 But it hardly ends there.
 Eventually a business needs an accountant, and if it reaches a certain size, an accounting department with different types of accountants.
 For instance, if the business expands far enough, tax accountants will be needed to ensure tax compliance in different states, counties, cities, and other jurisdictions that might apply.
 The accounting department will also require management.
 Much of the blue collar work gets more complicated too.
 Cleaning, maintenance, and stocking are some examples.
 In general, they increasingly require greater skills and more sophisticated and expensive equipment as you go from, say, a convenience store or small shop, to a supermarket or medium factory, to a warehouse or large factory.
 More skilled and specialized labor also tends to be more expensive since it's harder to find.